zachmetcalf/shared-project/docs/setup/open.md

 }
 ```

-Then, you can right-click the shared folder and select "Open with Visual Studio"
+Then, right-click the shared folder and select "Open with Visual Studio"

 ## Working in Visual Studio Code